Coupling an elastic string to an active bath: the emergence of inverse damping: Additional remarks and outlook

 \subsection{Saturation}

 A direct follow-up question from the analysis of the variance concerns the nonlinear regime where the displacements grow quickly due to the negative linear friction, which the confining mass-term $M^2$ cannot stop.
 At some point, the height and local gradients of $\phi$ become too large, the active particles get stuck in the potential wells of the field, and the persistent active current around the circle halts.
-Then, our assumptions about the separation of time scales start to fail, and we expect a (nonlinear) saturation regime to appear.
-When the particles eventually escape the potential wells of $\phi$, an active particle current reappears which again feeds the acceleration/growth in $\phi$.
-Qualitatively, waves are continuously created and extinguished, yielding a pulsating displacement pattern.\\ Additionally, we may recall the shape transition in the steady behavior of confined run-and-tumble particles at a critical value $\alpha = \alpha_c$.
+Then, our assumptions about the separation of time scales start to fail, and we expect a (nonlinear) saturation regime for the amplitude to appear, as in Fig. \ref{real part average phi1 rtp negative friction}.
+When the particles eventually escape the potential wells of $\phi$, an active particle current reappears, which again feeds the acceleration/growth in $\phi$.
+Qualitatively, waves are continuously created and extinguished, yielding a pulsating displacement pattern, as in Fig. \ref{individual trials rtp negative friction long time}.

+Additionally, we may recall the shape transition in the steady behavior of confined run-and-tumble particles at a critical value of the tumbling rate $\alpha = \alpha_c = \pi v_0/L$.
 If $\alpha > \alpha_c$, the distribution is maximal at the minima of the potential (as expected), while for $\alpha < \alpha_c$, the distribution is minimal at the extrema of the potential, where a so-called edge state \cite{rtp_distribution, faezehactivep} is created; a behavior unseen in equilibrium.
-One can imagine that a stable saturation regime may originate from the pushing of the active particles at the slopes (and not the minima) of the field. \\ For a particle probe in an active bath as here, we know saturation occurs and the activity is inherited by the probe, \cite{pei2025transferactivemotionmedium}.
+One can imagine that a stable saturation regime may originate from the pushing of the active particles at the slopes (and not the minima) of the field. \\ For a particle probe in an active bath, as here, we know saturation occurs and the activity is inherited by the probe, \cite{pei2025transferactivemotionmedium}.
 The corresponding regime for waves would constitute the derivation of an active field theory and would model fluctuating surfaces that are constantly agitated much the same way as water striders perturb a still pond, \cite{besse:tel-04140962}.